Skip to Main Content

 Course Sequence for Practicum Courses

-Note: If students drop a NRNP course during the term, students must also drop the corresponding PRAC course because NRNP must be taken prior to or concurrently with the PRAC course.
+• If students drop or withdraw from a NRNP/DRNP course during the term or fail a NRNP/DRNP course due to Academic Integrity or Code of Conduct during the term, students must also drop the corresponding PRAC/PRCM course because NRNP/DRNP must be taken prior to or concurrently with the PRAC/PRCM course.

 Practicum Hour Requirements

 Students must complete all designated and required practicum hours for each course by the end of Week 10.
 Practicum hours must be completed over a duration of no less than 8 weeks to increase the likelihood that students will be exposed to a wide range of clients, unless there are extenuating circumstances and prior approval has been given.
-Each clinical course has a suggested number of patients that must be seen to complete the course.
-Please check this number with the faculty member in each clinical course at the beginning of the term.
+Students cannot exceed a daily maximum of 12 practicum hours.
+Each clinical course has a required number of patients that must be seen to complete the course.
+Please check this number with the faculty member in each clinical course at the beginning of the term or see Patient Encounter Requirements.

 • Students with catalog years before Spring 2018 must complete a minimum of 576 hours of direct patient care during the four courses.
 Each practicum course requires 144 practicum hours.